github/opensource.guide/_articles/starting-a-project.md

 Open source is powerful because it lowers the barriers to adoption, allowing ideas to spread quickly.

-To understand how it works, imagine your friend is having a potluck, and you bring a cherry pie.

-* Everybody tries the pie (_use_)
-* The pie is a hit!
-They ask you for the recipe, which you provide (_view_)
-* One friend, Alex, who's a pastry chef, suggests reducing the sugar (_modify_)
-* Another friend, Lisa, asks to use it for a dinner next week (_distribute_)

-By comparison, a closed source process would be going to a restaurant and ordering a slice of cherry pie.
-You must pay a fee to eat the pie, and the restaurant probably won't give you their recipe.
-If you copied their pie exactly and sold it under your own name, the restaurant could take action against you.

 _Free software_ refers to the same set of software as _open source_.
 Sometimes you'll also see [these terms](https://en.wikipedia.org/wiki/Free_and_open-source_software) combined as "free and open soruce software" (FOSS) or "free, libre, and open source software" (FLOSS).

 ### Why do people open source their work?